BinaryMuse/toml-node/README.md

 If you haven't heard of TOML, well you're just missing out.
 [Go check it out now.](https://github.com/mojombo/toml) Back?
 Good.

+You can see a live demo of this library at http://demos.forbeslindesay.co.uk/toml/

 Installation
 ------------